Avestan geography: Mihr Yasht

 The middle items on this list, namely Haraivian Margu, and Sogdian Gava, are also found in the list of the Vendidad, whereas Chorasmia (xᵛāirizəm, 'nourishing land') is a historical region south of the Aral lake.
 This leaves Ishkata (iškatā) and Pouruta (pourutā) to be identified.
 The place name Ishkata is mentioned several times in the Avesta.
 While in Yt.
 193 and Yt.
 10.11, Ishkata refers to a mountain in the Hindu Kush, the term in Yt.
 11.14 has been interpreted as referring to the land dominated by this mountain.
 Ilya Gershevitch has, for instance, argued that it should be located in the upper Helmand plain close to the Koh-i-Baba.
 Pouruta on the other hand has been connected to the Parautoi mentioned by Ptolemy; a tribe that lived close to the Hindu Kush in the Ghor (gairi, "mountain") region.

 Compared with the list in the Vendidad, a substantial overlap is visible.
 Overall, however, the area described is smaller.
 If Airyanem Vaejah can be located in Khwarazm, then the northern border of the two lists would coincide.
 Regardless, the area described in the Vendidad extends further east, south and, depending on the identification of some place names, west.
 The causes for this difference are not known but it may reflect Iranian/Zoroastrian movements over time.

 Fravardin Yasht

-The Fravardin Yasht is the longest of the Yashts and is dedicated to the veneration of the Fravashi, a unique Zoroastrian concept similar to and connected with the concept of the soul (urvan).
+The Frawardin Yasht is the longest of the Yashts and is dedicated to the veneration of the Fravashi, a unique Zoroastrian concept similar to and connected with the concept of the soul (urvan).
 In Yt.
 13.143-44, the Fravashi of the righteous living in the lands of five different peoples are praised: